keelanfh/electionary/README.md

 ### Analysis

 If you want to access the text or other attributes from these JSON files, have a look at `json-import-example.py`.

+### A note on interpreters

+You shouldn't have any issues running the code in `processing` through the standard CPython interpreter, but the scripts in the `analysis` section can be very slow to run in CPython.
+It is highly recommended to install [pypy](http://pypy.org) to run the code 2-3x faster.
+You will need to install the `nltk` library in `pypy`.

+`pypy` is not compatible with `matplotlib`, so graphs cannot be created when using the `pypy` interpreter - you will need to switch back to CPython to produce graphs.
+The files to produce graphs all end in `-graph.py` so it is easy to switch interpreters and run them separately.